 Quick Drop Plugin

-The Quick Drop plugin aims to be your one-stop shop for all things control decorating.
+The Quick Drop plugin is your one-stop shop for all things control decorating.
 With Quick Drop open (CTRL+Space) the plugin defaults to CTRL+J. Entering this combination will pop open the UI Style Configuration Tool, as detailed below.

 Style Configuration Tool